Encoder Resolution, Accuracy and Precision

 In the world of encoders, however, accuracy and precision have nothing to do with how small or fine the level of detail measured.
 That, instead, is a function of resolution.

 To determine the resolution you need, first calculate the smallest increment you must measure.
 That will determine your minimum resolution.
 You can increase your resolution from there to a number that might work better for your data acquisition system, or maybe to a stock resolution.
-Just keep in mind the advice in the previous paragraph—make sure the resolution will work in your application.
+Just keep in mind the advice in the previous paragraphs—make sure the resolution will work in your application.
 For more details, see our white paper on resolution, accuracy and precision of encoders.

 Accuracy is a term used to describe the difference between target position and actual position.
 Encoder accuracy is specified in degrees, arcminutes or arcseconds.